kwkaiser/website/content/_index.md

 I've worked on all sorts of stuff, but a few of the hot button topics I have some experience with are:

-- Standard full stack web dev stuff
+- Full stack web dev in the NodeJS ecosystem
 - Database design & administration
-- CRUD API development
-- SPA development
 - Natural language processing
 - Deep learning with CNNs, RNNs & the like
 - Evolutionary algorithms & simulation